AlenPaunov/pb-interactive-course/EN/00-Intro-to-Programming/02-The-Python-Language.md

 [/slide]

 [slide]
-# The JavaScript Language
+# The Python Language
-**JavaScript** is prototype-based, multi-paradigm, dynamic language
+**Python** is an interpreted programming language

-* Supports imperative, functional and object-oriented programming

-Used both on the **client-side** (in the Web browser) andon the server-side (in Node.js)
+Used for developing complex scientific and numeric applications

 Good choice for **beginners**